 English Standard Version

 The Book of Jubilees provides additional geographic information on the land inheritance of the sons of Ham.
 It is referenced against the location of the Garden of Eden.
-We will return to this passage when we study Eden.
-The lands of Ham were to the south and west as opposed to the north for Japheth.
+We will return to this passage when we investigate Eden [refer Chapter XXII Alpha & Omega].
+The lands of Ham were to the south and west of Shem, as opposed to the north for Japheth [refer Chapter II Japheth Orientalium].
 Ham was located principally, in the continent of Africa.

 Book of Jubilees 8:10-11, 22-24

-Recall, we learned earlier that Noah planted a vineyard and made wine after the Flood, very likely in the Kashmir.
+Recall, we learned earlier that Noah planted a vineyard and made wine after the Flood, very likely in the Kashmir [refer Chapter I Noah Antecessor Nulla].
 Further details are added in the Book of Jubilees.

 Book of Jubilees 7:1-7

-2 And he made wine… and put it into a vessel, and kept it until the fifth year, until the first day, on the new month [new Moon] of the first month [Abib/Nisan: March/April].3 And he celebrated with joy the day of this feast [New Moon], and he made a burnt sacrifice unto Yahweh, one young ox and one ram, and seven sheep, each a year old, and a kid of the goats, that he might make atonement thereby for himself and his sons [similar to a later Patriarch named Job].
+2 And he made wine… and put it into a vessel, and kept it until the fifth year, until the first day, on the new month [new Moon] of the first month [Abib/Nisan: March/April].3 And he celebrated with joy the day of this feast [due to the use of the word feast, the 14/15 day, equating to the later Passover and Unleavened Bread*], and he made a burnt sacrifice unto Yahweh, one young ox and one ram, and seven sheep, each a year old, and a kid of the goats, that he might make atonement thereby for himself and his sons [similar to a later Patriarch named Job].

 A number of scenarios are possible and it is remarkably similar to an ancient crime scene and a re-opening of an investigation into a very cold case.
-The protagonists appear to include Noah, his son Ham and, or his son Canaan.
-It is not ostensibly clear who the perpetrator is, nor entirely the victim.
+The protagonists appear to include Noah, his son Ham and or, his son Canaan.
+As we read, it is not ostensibly clear who the perpetrator is, nor entirely the victim.

 New Century Version